countofkrakow/CRSFJoystick/README.md

 Installation

 * copy Sketchbook directory to your PC
 * Open sketchbook/crsf_Joystick with Arduino IDE
 * Change the directory in file->preferences to the sketchbook directory
-* Make sure the Squid in connected to USB
+* Make sure the Squid Stick in connected to USB
 * Change the port to the Squid com port
 * Compile and upload
-* In TX12 set ELRS to 333Hz ,telemetry off ,Switch mode 16ch rate/2

 Configuration

-* make sure that you define the channels as in the table above
+* Define the channels as in the table above
-* if needed , open "Set up USB game controllers" in windows to test and clibrate
+* If needed , open "Set up USB game controllers" in windows to test and calibrate
-* calibrate! and make sure to do so without trim. once clibrated , you can use trim as needed

 *Note additional button mappings can be created in caliration.h*